 Elbow Dysplasia, what is it?

 Elbow Dysplasia is probably most well-known as a significant cause of lameness in dogs (AKA causing limping in your dog’s legs).
 Now, elbow Dysplasia happens when the elbow joint doesn’t quite connect as it should.
-You see, there are three bones, the radius and ulna, and the humerus, which all need to fit together just right or you’re going to run into all sorts of issues.
-Or in other words, if there is any kind of messiness in how the joints grows together, you’ll end up with some form of Elbow Dysplasia.
+You see, there are three bones, the radius, ulna, and humerus, which all need to fit together just right, or you’ll run into all sorts of issues.
+In other words, if there is any messiness in how the joints grow together, you’ll end up with some form of Elbow Dysplasia.

-Now if you want to…
+Now, if you want to…

-- Elbow incongruity
+- Elbow incongruity,

-- Fragmented medial coronoid process (FMCP)
+- Fragmented medial coronoid process (FMCP),

-- Ununited medial epicondyle (UME)
+- Ununited medial epicondyle (UME),

-- Ununited anconeal process (UAP)
+- Ununited anconeal process (UAP).

-We would love to go into ridiculous detail about each of these conditions, the truth is, for the average pet owner, “why” their dog has developed elbow dysplasia isn’t all that important.
-What is important is “how” they can treat it and “how” the can minimize their dog’s discomfort.
+We would love to go into ridiculous detail about each of these conditions, but the truth is, for the average pet owner, “why” their dog has developed elbow dysplasia isn’t all that important.
+What is important is “how” they can treat it and “how” they can minimize their dog’s discomfort.
 But to do this, you’ll first need to know what to look for, which can be tricky, particularly if you’re looking to diagnose your pup early.
 So, let’s now turn our discussion to what clinical signs one should look for.

 Clinical Signs of Elbow Dysplasia in Dogs